How To Create A Social Media Report

 You should also include information about how your social channels are being monitored and how the data is collected.

-QUICK TIP: Once you set up your header section, you can save a custom template to easily repurpose for your ongoing social media reports.
+QUICK TIP: Once you set up your header section, you can save a custom template to easily repurpose your ongoing social media reports.

 2. Outline what social channels you’re posting to and reporting on